vuex-orm/plugin-axios/docs/guide/usage.md

 ## Performing Requests

 Vuex ORM Axios supports the most commonly used [axios request methods](https://github.com/axios/axios#request-method-aliases).
-These methods accept the same argument signature as axios request methods with the exception that the config can be expanded with additional plugin [configurations](./configurations.md).
+These methods accept the same argument signature as their axios counterparts with the exception that the config can be expanded with additional plugin [options](./configurations.md).

 ### Supported Methods